illegal-instruction-co/obscure/README.md

 - The fake data is plausible but minimal; future work could include more realistic PEB/TEB structures, multi-thread and multi-process support.
 - Integration with advanced anti-debug or anti-forensic methods is planned but not yet implemented.
 - Documentation and modular interfaces will improve as the project matures.
+- Fiber execution redirection is currently basic and limited to same-thread context.
+Future work may integrate fiber chains, scheduler interference, or partial call stack spoofing.

 ---